tejo/boxed/README.md

 This project is licensed under a Simplified BSD license.
 Please read the [LICENSE file](https://github.com/tejo/boxed/blob/master/LICENSE).

 ### TODO & Development
+- make onboarding easier
-- allowing look and feel customization from dropbox folder without requiring code compilation.
+- allow look and feel customization from dropbox folder without requiring code compilation.
-- adds tests for the http flow
+- add tests for the http flow
 - blog live updates with SSE or websockets
 - allow articles to be published in the future